 Whistleblowers who come forward with cases like these may be entitled to a percentage of what the government collects.
 In addition to charging Poroger criminally, the feds are also seeking to get back the money improperly paid out.

 There is a post Civil War statute – the false claims act – that allows people with information about a fraud against the taxpayers to bring an action in the name of the government to get back the money improperly paid.
+Whistleblowers can receive between 15% and 30% of the money collected.
 If you know of health care fraud, mortgage fraud or other fraud against the taxpayers, give us a call.
 We may be able to help you bring a claim.

-The fraud recovery lawyers at Mahany & Ertl, LLC currently have a $2.5 billion case pending against Allied Home Mortgage Corporation.
+The fraud recovery lawyers at Mahany Law currently have a $2.5 billion case pending against Allied Home Mortgage Corporation.
 The government took up our case on November 1st.
 While cases that size are very rare, Medicare cases involving false billing by doctors and clinics often add up to millions of dollars quite quickly.

-For more information, contact attorney Brian Mahany at (414) 704-6731 (direct) or by email at The call is confidential and without any obligation.
+Ready to see if you are eligible for an award?
+Contact attorney Brian Mahany at (414) 704-6731 (direct) or by email at The call is confidential and without any obligation.
+We also urge you to visit our Medicare fraud whistleblower page for additional information.